jundymek/free-proxy/README.md

 proxy = FreeProxy(country_id=['US', 'BR'], timeout=0.3, rand=True).get()
 ```

-If there is no working proxy script returns `There are no working proxies at this time.` message.
+If there are no working proxies with provided parameters script raises `FreeProxyException` with `There are no working proxies at this time.` message.

 ## CHANGELOG